- Immunotherapy targets prostate, bladder, pancreatic cancer

 A team of investigators led by Professors Howard Gurney and David Gillatt from Macquarie University Hospital, and Dr. Kevin Ho-Shon of Macquarie Medical Imaging, will trial a chimeric version of Minomic’s MIL-38 antibody conjugated with the radioactive isotope 67Gallium (MILGa) to target tumors in patients with either prostate, bladder or pancreatic cancer.

 Preclinical studies have shown that chimeric MIL-38 is able to target prostate, pancreatic and bladder cancer cells, and is well-tolerated and highly specific in mouse models of prostate cancer.
 These results have prompted this first-in-human trial to examine the safety of MILGa and its effectiveness in targeting tumors.

-Minomic’s CEO, Dr Brad Walsh, said, “A chimeric version of the MIL-38 antibody ensures the patient’s immune system does not recognise and reject the antibody as foreign.
-A ‘payload’ — in this case the imaging isotope 67Gallium — is attached to the antibody, which seeks out and attacks its target, which is a protein (Glypican-1) found on the surface of certain cancer cells.”
+Minomic’s CEO, Dr. Brad Walsh, said, “A chimeric version of the MIL-38 antibody ensures the patient’s immune system does not recognize and reject the antibody as foreign.
+A ‘payload’ — in this case, the imaging isotope 67Gallium — is attached to the antibody, which seeks out and attacks its target, which is a protein (Glypican-1) found on the surface of certain cancer cells.”